Gate Valves

 JOHN gate valves have been an important part of Australian infrastructure for over 100 years.
 These valves commonly feature in industrial piping where flow isolation is essential in comparison to flow regulation.
 When a gate valve is fully open, flow is free without any resistance, allowing for minimal pressure drop.

-Gate Valve Products
+Gate Valve Range

 Inside Screw, Non-Rising Stem, Metal Seated